 - Divide the cooked vegetables between the noodles and add them evenly on top of the cheese.

 - Add a little pasta sauce to each noodle.
-Then start with one end and carefully roll up a noodle and place it in the baking dish.
+Then start with one end, carefully roll the noodle, and place it in the baking dish.
 Repeat for all the noodles.

 - Spoon the rest of the pasta sauce over the noodles.
-Then add 1/3 cup of the pasta water around the noodles, being careful not to wash off the sauce from the noodles.
+Then add 1/3 cup of the pasta water around the noodles, being careful not to wash the sauce off.
 Then sprinkle the remaining 1 cup of mozzarella cheese over the noodles.

-- Bake for 20-30 minutes until the rollups are hot and the cheese on top is bubbly and starting to brown.
-If the cheese starts to get too brown, place a piece of aluminum foil on top of the baking dish.
+- Bake for 20-30 minutes, until the roll-ups are hot and the cheese on top is bubbly and beginning to brown.
+If the cheese starts to get too brown, place a piece of aluminum foil over the baking dish.